-- (c) Level 3(L3) : Piping having passed the fire endurance test specified in Appendix 2 of IMO Res.
-A .753 (18) for a duration of a minimum of 30 minutes in the wet condition is considered to meet level 3 fire endurance standard. - (C) Permitted use of piping depending on fire endurance, location and piping system is given in Table 1. - (D) For Safe Return to Port purposes (SOLAS II-2, Reg.21.4), plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard. - (2) Flame spread - (A) All pipes, except those fitted on open decks and within tanks, cofferdams, pipe tunnels and ducts if separated from accommodation, permanent manned areas and escape ways by means of an A class bulkhead are to have low surface flame spread characteristics not exceeding average values specified in Ch 3, 2604.
+- (c) Level 3(L3) : Piping having passed the fire endurance test specified in Appendix 2 of IMO Resolution A.753(18) as amended by IMO Resolutions MSC.313(88) and MSC.399(95) for a duration of a minimum of 30 minutes in the wet condition is considered to meet level 3 fire endurance standard. - (E) Permitted use of piping depending on fire endurance, location and piping system is given in Table 1. - (F) For Safe Return to Port purposes (SOLAS Reg.
+II-2/21.4), plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard. - (2) Flame spread - (A) All pipes, except those fitted on open decks and within tanks, cofferdams, pipe tunnels and ducts if separated from accommodation, permanent manned areas and escape ways by means of an A class bulkhead are to have low surface flame spread characteristics not exceeding average values specified in Ch 3, 2604.
 3 of the "Guidance for Approval of Manufacturing Process and Type Approval, etc.". - (B) Surface flame spread characteristics are to be determined using the procedure specified in Ch 3, 2604.
-3 of the "Guidance for Approval of Manufacturing Process and Type Approval, etc." with regard to the modifications due to the curvilinear pipe surfaces as listed in Appendix 3 of IMO Resolution A.753 (18). - (C) Surface flame spread characteristics may also be determined using the text procedures given in national or international standards. - (3) Fire protection coatings - (A) Where a fire protective coating of pipes and fittings is necessary for achieving the fire endurance level required, it is to meet the following requirements: - (a) The pipes are generally to be delivered from the manufacturer with the protective coating on. - (b) The fire protection properties of the coating are not to be diminished when exposed to salt water, oil or bilge slops.
-It is to be demonstrated that the coating is resistant to products likely to come into contact with the piping. - (c) In considering fire protection coatings, such characteristics as thermal expansion, resistance against vibrations, and elasticity are to be taken into account. - (d) The fire protection coatings are to have sufficient resistance to impact to retain their integrity. - (4) Electrical conductivity

-Where electrical conductivity is to be ensured, the resistance of the pipes and fittings is not to exceed $1\times10^5~{\it \Omega}/m.$

-- (5) Durability against chemicals - The pipes are to be resistant to any chemical substances expected during service. - (6) Where plastic pipes are to be installed in external areas, such pipes are to be protected against ultraviolet radiation.
+3 of the "Guidance for Approval of Manufacturing Process and Type Approval, etc." with regard to the modifications due to the curvilinear pipe surfaces as listed in Appendix 3 of IMO Resolution A.753 (18), as amended by IMO Resolutions MSC.313(88) and MSC.399(95). - (C) Surface flame spread characteristics may also be determined using the test procedures given in ASTM D635-18, or in other national or international equivalent standards.
+Under the procedure of ASTM D635-18 a maximum burning rate of 60 mm/min applies.
+In case of adoption of other national equivalent standards, the relevant acceptance criteria are to be defined. - (3) Fire protection coatings

+- (A) Where a fire protective coating of pipes and fittings is necessary for achieving the fire endurance level required, it is to meet the following requirements: - (a) The pipes are generally to be delivered from the manufacturer with the protective coating on. - (b) The fire protection properties of the coating are not to be diminished when exposed to salt water, oil or bilge slops.
+It is to be demonstrated that the coating is resistant to products likely to come into contact with the piping. - (c) In considering fire protection coatings, such characteristics as thermal expansion, resistance against vibrations, and elasticity are to be taken into account. - (d) The fire protection coatings are to have sufficient resistance to impact to retain their integrity. - (4) Electrical conductivity - Where electrical conductivity is to be ensured, the resistance of the pipes and fittings is not to exceed $1\times10^5~{\it \Omega}/m.$ - (5) Durability against chemicals - The pipes are to be resistant to any chemical substances expected during service. - (6) Where plastic pipes are to be installed in external areas, such pipes are to be protected against ultraviolet radiation.
 (2021)